thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iv---arc-kubernetes.md

 * Region
 * NEtwork Connectivity

 The subscription and Resource group we used is the same that we used for the Azure Arc agent in my previous blog.
 As mentioned in that blog, this is just a demo so all my Azure Arc resources will be in the same resource group.
 This I would not do in a real world situation.
-For the Cluster name, this will be the name of the Azure Cluster resource that you will see in the portal, etc.  It does not need to make the actual Kubernetes cluster name but to make it easier for management, I would in a real world situation try to keep some sort of naming schema that matches your actual cluster names, or at least have the actual cluster name in the name along with something else.
+For the Cluster name, this will be the name of the Azure Cluster resource that we will see in the portal, etc.  It does not need to make the actual Kubernetes cluster name but to make it easier for management, I would in a real world situation try to keep some sort of naming schema that matches our actual cluster names, or at least have the actual cluster name in the name along with something else.
 In this demo, I just called my cluster name MicroK8s-WSL-Cluster01.
 Since it will be removed soon it doesn't matter to me.
 For our network connectivity, I went with public endpoint.
-However, I highly recommend moving forward if at all possible to start using Private endpoints for all your Azure resources if they are capable of doing so.
+However, I highly recommend moving forward if at all possible to start using Private endpoints for all our Azure resources if they are capable of doing so.

 ![](/img/microk8s_arc/Screenshot%202023-09-26%20161037.png)

 As with the Azure Arc Agent deployment, we have the capability of customizing Physical location tags as well as custom resource tags.
-I highly recommend using tags for all your Azure resources.
+I highly recommend using tags for all our Azure resources.

 ![](/img/microk8s_arc/Screenshot%202023-09-26%20161211.png)